jes/notes/toyideas.md

 can use to operate the bucket, it has a swivelling base that you can paddle around with your feet.
 Lets you scoop up sand, move it, drop it, great fun.

+Update: there is an even better version at the Haynes Motor Museum in the kids' play area.
+It is hydraulically powered like a real one, costs £1.50 a go, but you get 45 minutes which is more than you'll want to spend.
+Well worth it.

 ## Crane

 You'd have a big arm on the ceiling that is controlled from a support in one corner of the room, with controls